-- a) Note advice from the Director-General of Health on the prerequisites for making an Order under the COVID-19 Public Health Response Act 2020, including: - the risks of an outbreak or spread of COVID-19, and - the nature and extent of measures that are appropriate to address those risks. - b) Note that advice from the Director-General of Health is that the COVID-19 Public Health Response (Air Border) Amendment Order 2020 is in line with the purpose of the COVID-19 Public Health Response Act 2020 to prevent, and limit the risk of, the outbreak or spread of COVID-19 by assisting with the important public health measure of managing the isolation of arrivals into New Zealand.
+Note advice from the Director-General of Health on the prerequisites for making an Order under the COVID-19 Public Health Response Act 2020, including:

+- the risks of an outbreak or spread of COVID-19, and - the nature and extent of measures that are appropriate to address those risks. - b) Note that advice from the Director-General of Health is that the COVID-19 Public Health Response (Air Border) Order (No 2) Amendment Order 2020 is in line with the purpose of the COVID-19 Public Health Response Act 2020 to prevent, and limit the risk of, the outbreak or spread of COVID-19 by assisting with the important public health measure of managing the isolation of arrivals into New Zealand.

-b) Consult with the Prime Minister and Minister of Justice, and any other relevant Ministers on the attached COVID-19 Public Health Response (Air Border) Amendment Order 2020.
+b) Agree to sign the attached COVID-19 Public Health Response (Air Border) Yes/No Order (No 2) Amendment Order 2020.